akshata29/entaoai/README.md

 ## Updates

+* 8/31/2023 - Added example for [LLMOps](LLMOps.md) using [Prompt Flow](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow?view=azureml-api-2).
+The repo will be adding the flexibility to use the Prompt Flow Deployed Model as an alternative to current Azure Functions.
 * 8/20/2023 - Added support for the Markdown files (as zip file) and removed the chunk_size=1 from Azure OpenAiEmbedding
 * 8/11/2023 - Fixed the issue with Streaming Chat feature.
 * 8/10/2023 - **Breaking Changes** - Refactored all code to use `OpenAiEndPoint` configuration value instead of `OpenAiService`.
 It is to support the best practices as they are outlined in [Enterprise Logging](https://github.com/Azure-Samples/openai-python-enterprise-logging) via Azure API Management.
 Your `OpenAiEndPoint` if using APIM will be API Gateway URL and the `OpenAiKey` will be the Product/Unlimited key.
 If not using APIM, you don't need to change the key, but ensure `OpenAiEndPoint` is fully qualified URL of your AOAI deployment.  `OpenAiService` is no longer used.
 Changes did impact the working on Chat on Stream feature, so it's disabled for now and will be enabled once tested and fixed.